UCHI-DB/course-info/README.md

    course: UCHI-DB.
 You should have received an invitation to join via email.

    You should now have a repository set up just for your lab solutions.
-   This should be called `homework-solns-2015-<ucnet username>` and located in the UCHI-DB organization.
+   This should be called `hw-answers-<ucnet username>` and located in the UCHI-DB organization.

    This is what you'll set up in the next section to allow you to write your lab answers and submit them.